 The Catholic Church and the French monarchy were not keen on teaching French to the public and insisted on Latin as the medium of instruction.

 But that changed when Bastille was attacked on July 14, 1789 and the majority of the population wanted a republic.
 They believed that united the people through language is the key.

-In 1794 (Reign of Terror), a decree was issued to appoint French teachers in all areas where French was not the medium of instruction.
-The Jules Ferry laws of the 1800s made it a requirement that French should be used in schools, resulting in higher literacy among the students.
+In 1794 (Reign of Terror), a decree appointed French teachers in all areas, ensuring French was the main medium of instruction.
+The Jules Ferry laws of the 1800s required French being used in schools.
+This resulted in higher literacy among the students.

 French is the national language in France and several other countries that came under French rule in various points in time.